 Works in Progress

 Kromphardt, Christopher D., and Michael F. Salamone.
 "Trump, Twitter, and Support for the Supreme Court" (title altered).
-Working paper.
+Invited to revise and resubmit.

 Salamone, Michael F. "Personality and Judicial Legitimacy: The Big Five and Public Response to the Supreme Court."
 Working paper.